Slip Resistance Specification and Testing

 There are some fundamental differences in the purpose and nature of Tables 3A and 3B.

-Table 3A applications and values have been determined by the Australian Building Codes Board for use in regulations based on the NCC.
+Table 3A applications and values have been determined by the Australian Building Codes Board for use in regulations based on the National Construction Code NCC.
 It provides the minimum wet pendulum test or oil-wet inclining platform test classifications that are deemed-to-satisfy specific applications in buildings covered by the NCC.
 These values may be used as acceptance criteria in a range of situations, including those where the building incorporates only the minimum regulated NCC requirements for handrails, lighting and the like.

 Table 3B applications and values have been determined by Committee BD-094 for use in applications that are not regulated by the NCC.
 It provides wet pendulum test or oil-wet inclining platform test classifications for applications where the NCC does not specifically require slip resistance.
 The applications listed are some of those for which slip resistance is warranted for reasons other than NCC compliance.
 The use of these values should be in the context of design, which also considers abnormal wear, maintenance, abnormal contamination, the presence (or otherwise) of water or other lubricants, the nature of the pedestrian traffic (including age, gait and crowding), the footwear (or lack thereof), slope, lighting and handrails.